Special Initiatives in Public Housing

 Self Sufficiency Program (SSP)

-The Executive Office of Housing and Livable Communities (EOHLC) funds grant awards for the Self Sufficiency Program (SSP) to serve residents in state-aided public housing at five Local Housing Authorities (LHAs) and participants in the Massachusetts Rental Voucher Program (MRVP) through three Regional Administering Agencies (RAA).
+The Executive Office of Housing and Livable Communities (EOHLC) funds grant awards for the Self Sufficiency Program (SSP) to serve residents in state-aided public housing at nine Local Housing Authorities (LHAs) and participants in the Massachusetts Rental Voucher Program (MRVP) through two Regional Administering Agencies (RAA).

 Resident Service Coordinator (RSC) Program